aravindhsampath/aravindh.net/content/posts/Notes-NL/index.md

 Do you own a home?
 Then you can change everything on the inside of the house.
 In a rental home this is different.
 For example, you are allowed to paint and wallpaper, but you are not allowed to simply renovate a rental home.
 Ask the owner for permission, for example if you want a new bathroom.

+Als het huis door de verbouwing in waarde omhooggaat, betaalt de eigenaar soms mee.
+Daarsta je in je nieuwe huis.
+Wat ga je doen?
+Controleer eerst het hele huis.
+Zitten er scheuren en gaten in de muren?
+Sluiten de ramen en deuren goed?
+Moet je een nieuwe vloer leggen?
+Moet je muren verven of behangen?
+Moet je apparaten in de keuken vervangen?
+Is er een televisie- en internetaansluiting?
+Moet je nog ergens plankjes ophangen?

+If the house increases in value due to the renovation, the owner sometimes pays for it.
+There you are in your new home.
+What are you going to do?
+First check the entire house.
+Are there cracks and holes in the walls?
+Do the windows and doors close properly?
+Do you need to lay a new floor?
+Do you need to paint or wallpaper walls?
+Do you need to replace appliances in the kitchen?
+Is there a television and internet connection?
+Do you need to hang shelves somewhere?

+Je weet nu wat je moet doen.
+Hopelijk ben je zelf handig of heb je handige vrienden en familie.
+Je kunt veel geld besparen als je het huis zelf opknapt.
+En denk ook eens aan spullen huren.
+Duur gereedschap kun je huren, bij winkels zoals Gamma.
+Echt grote klussen kan een vakman meestal beter doen.

+You now know what to do.
+Hopefully you are handy yourself or have handy friends and family.
+You can save a lot of money if you renovate the house yourself.
+And also consider renting things.
+You can rent expensive tools from shops such as Gamma.
+Really big jobs are usually better done by a professional.

+Vergeet ondertussen niet dat je ook geld voor de inrichting moet overhouden.
+Heb je nieuwe gordijnen nodig?
+Denk ook aan de verlichting.
+Moet je nieuwe lampen kopen?
+Passen je meubels in het nieuwe huis?
+Maak een lijstje van dingen die je moet kopen.
+Let op de aanbiedingen bij winkels zoals LeenBakker en Ikea.
+En kijk ook eens bij de kringloopwinkel of kijk op internet, op Marktplaats.
+Een tweedehands bank of tafel kan heel mooi zijn en is veel voordeliger dan nieuw natuurlijk.

+In the meantime, don't forget that you also need to save money for the interior.
+Do you need new curtains?
+Also think about the lighting.
+Do you need to buy new lamps?
+Does your furniture fit in the new house?
+Make a list of things you need to buy.
+Pay attention to the offers at shops such as LeenBakker and Ikea.
+And also take a look at the thrift store or look on the internet, at Marktplaats.
+A second-hand sofa or table can be very nice and is of course much cheaper than new.

 ## Basic grammar notes

 ## Vocabulary